Wer sich selbst erhöhet, der soll erniedriget werden, BWV 47: Music

 The opening chorus is the most elaborate of the five movements.
 Bach used for the long ritornello music from his organ prelude in C minor, BWV 546, transposed to G minor.
 The oboes play a motif, rising in sequences, which becomes a vocal theme of a fugue, illustrating the haughty self-exaltation in the first half of the Gospel text.
 A countersubject moves in the opposite direction to illustrate the self-humiliation.
 The fugue is concluded by a homophonic "summary".
 The sequence of fugue and summary is repeated.
 Finally, the complete ritornello is repeated like a da capo, but with the voices additionally embedded, stating the complete text once more in homophony.

 The soprano aria was originally accompanied by an obbligato organ, as was, three weeks later, the aria Ich geh und suche mit Verlangen, BWV 49.
 In a later performance of the cantata, Bach assigned the obbligato part to a violin.
 The da capo aria depicts humility in the first section, pride in the middle section, in rough rhythm both in the voice as in the obbligato, whereas the continuo plays the theme from the first section to unify the movement.
 John Eliot Gardiner describes the "harsh, stubborn broken chords" as illustrating arrogance.
 The only recitative, accompanied by the strings, is the central movement.
 Gardiner observes that Bach's "autograph score shows, for example, how he sharpened the rhythm of the word "Teufelsbrut" (devil's brood) to make its impact more abrupt and brutal."
 The second aria is in three parts, but without a vocal da capo.
-Oboe and violin are equal partners to the bass voice in a prayer for humility.
+Oboe and violin are equal partners with the bass voice in a prayer for humility.
 The closing chorale is set for four parts in utmost humility.